[- forecasting methods]

 b.3.- probably, the randomness might be removed, in case a more adequate set of variables would be chosen

-CONCLUSION 1 time series analysing methods can be defined as extensions of conventional regression methods to stochastic behaviours
+CONCLUSION 1 time series analysing methods can be defined as extensions of conventional regression methods to stochastic behavioursb.3.- probably, the randomness might be removed, in case a more adequate set of variables would be chosen

 CONCLUSION 2 trendingBot's result for any (stochastic) time series = "trend not found"